 In 1697 those families agreed to raise a salary for an Episcopal clergyman.
 They started in a converted warehouse in the Wijnstraat, but in the following years enough money was raised, with gifts from Queen Anne, the Archbishop of Canterbury and the English nobility, to build a Church.
 The Duke of Marlborough also donated liberally to the fund.
 For this reason the coats of arms of both Queen Anne and the Duke of Marlborough appeared on the front of the Church.

-In 1708 the ‘English Church of St. Mary’s’ was consecrated on the Haringvliet where now the Oogziekenhuis stands.
-The British Government (100 per year) paid the chaplain!
+In 1708 the ‘English Church of St. Mary’s’ was consecrated on the Haringvliet.
+The British Government paid the chaplain (GBP 100 per year)!
 In 1733 the organ was installed, paid mostly by the Captains of the London and Dublin vessels, thus a close link with the seafaring community existed already.

 Until the occupation of the French the Church and its congregation flourished.
-But most of the English population returned to England and the Church was despoiled.
+But then most of the English population returned to England and the Church was despoiled.
 The French used the building as prison, artillery arsenal and granary.
 The Russians used the building in 1813 as a stable, so the building was in a sad state when the congregation returned.
 But with the help of the British and Dutch Governments and many individuals the building was restored to her former glory.
-(That sounds familiar, doesn’t it!)?

 But many disasters fell upon St. Mary’s Church; the Tower was struck by lightning in 1864 and many repairs were necessary because the Church, built on 700 piles, was set on very unstable soil and started to subside.
 In 1873 the British Government withdrew all financial support, so by 1875 St. Mary’s was in a very bad state.
 But in 1878 fortunately the building came under the patronage of the Colonial and Continental Church Society; they own the building and have the right to appoint the chaplain.